Master of Theology (Coursework) [MTh]

 - have advanced knowledge of sources, terms and concepts required in theology and its related disciplines

 - have mastery of research principles and methods, including analytical and communication skills applicable to theology and its related disciplines

 - have advanced skills of interpretation and critical reflection on a range of theological and related disciplines, with awareness of implications and applications to historical and contemporary issues and contexts, in order to generate and evaluate ideas for professional practice and further learning

 - articulate and communicate knowledge and insights in theology and its related disciplines to specialist and non-specialist audiences

 - apply relevant theological and hermeneutical skills through the execution of a substantial research-based project, capstone experience, theological synthesis or supervised ministry project.

 Follow on study

 Graduates who have completed a Research Essay to a specified standard may be eligible for admission to higher degrees by research.

-- Successful completion of, or qualified to obtain, a Bachelor of Theology or Bachelor of Ministry, or a Master of Divinity from the University of Divinity, or an equivalent theological qualification (a Graduate Certificate or Graduate Diploma does not satisfy the admission requirements for this award).
+- Successful completion of a Bachelor of Theology or Bachelor of Ministry or a Master of Divinity, or an equivalent theological qualification (a Graduate Certificate or Graduate Diploma does not satisfy the admission requirements for this award).

 For published information specific to this course, including the associated regulation, go to the Master of Theology (Coursework).